 Where These Legendary Rock Stars Are Buried

 If you missed the chance to see some of your favorite musical icons perform live, visiting the place where they're buried feels like the most appropriate way to pay your respects (other than performing substandard covers of their best songs in your bedroom).
 The rock star life takes a toll, and it claimed many of its greatest idols well before their time.
-On top of that, rock stars are also subject to the vicious whims of nature, like the rest of us.
+On top of that, rock stars are also subject to accidents and to the vicious whims of nature, like the rest of us.

 Anyone thinking of doing a tour to cover as many rock star burial sites as possible will probably want to start in Los Angeles, which lives up to its name as the City of Angels in that many members of music royalty are spending the rest of time there.
 However, there's always room for a few mavericks in music.
 From Paris to St. Louis to Bali, here's where these legendary rock stars are buried.